leoabubucker/ZestCode/docs/STYLEGUIDE.md

 ## General Rules

 > [!TIP]
-> [clangd](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd) can be used to automatically format your code using the ZestCode styleguide
+> The [clangd VSCode extension](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd) can be used to automatically format your code using the ZestCode styleguide

 Some basic rules are as follows: